 This is a small conference.
 Participants will have the opportunity to engage the speakers and other attendees throughout the event in a relaxed and comfortable setting including nice meals and evening soirées.

 Space is limited, and conference attendance is considered by application only.
-This conference is ideal for nonprofit professionals, pastors, and service ministry staff, but applications of all backgrounds will be considered on a case-by-case basis.
+This conference is ideal for nonprofit professionals, pastors, service ministry staff, and graduate students, but applications of all backgrounds will be considered on a case-by-case basis.

 Conference fees, meals, lodging, and travel will be covered for accepted applicants.
 Accepted participants will also receive copies of “Rethinking Charity: Restoring Dignity to Poverty Relief” by Ismael Hernandez.